wit4401/COSC311/Modules/README.md

 # Module Info
 ### All the modules are NOT my original Jupyter notebooks.
-They act as notes for the course
+They acted as notes for the course

-## Module 1_1